Actaea spicata: Taxonomy

+Ecology

+Granivorous rodents sometimes remove the fruits, consuming most of the seeds but only a small proportion of the fruit's pulp.
+As some seeds inevitably escape predation, they also act as seed dispersers.

 Cultivation

 Actaea spicata is cultivated as an ornamental plant.
 It is toxic by ingestion, and is also an irritant, so requires careful handling.
 It has been used as a homeopathic remedy for arthritis and joint pain.